Sepultura: Departure of Max Cavalera, arrival of Derrick Green and Against (1996–2000)

-Derrick Green has been the singer of Sepultura since 1997, when he replaced Max Cavalera, who had left the band in January of that year.
+Derrick Green has been the singer of Sepultura since 1997, when he replaced Max Cavalera, who had left the band the previous December.

 Following Cavalera's departure, the remaining members remained a three-piece for eight months and worked on new material, with Kisser on vocals.
 In November 1997, the band announced that they were searching for a new vocalist.
 Among those who auditioned were Chuck Billy of Testament, Phil Demmel of Machine Head and Vio-lence, Marc Grewe of Morgoth, Jorge Rosado of Merauder, and a then-unknown singer Jason "Gong" Jones.
 American musician Derrick Green was selected as the new frontman.
 Sepultura played their first show with Green to a handful of fan club members at their rehearsal space in Brazil in February 1998.
-The band played their first public show under the pseudonym "Troops of Doom" on July 8, 1998 at the House of Blues in Los Angeles, where they were supported by Human Waste Project, Tura Satana and Spineshank.
+The band played their first public show under the pseudonym "Troops of Doom" on July 8, 1998 at the House of Blues in Los Angeles, where they were supported by Human Waste Project, Tura Satana, and Spineshank.
 The first album with the new lineup was Against, released in October 1998.
 The album was critically and commercially less successful than previous albums and sold considerably fewer copies than the self-titled debut album by Max Cavalera's then-new band Soulfly.
 In a retrospective review, AllMusic gave the album 3 stars out of 5, stating that "there are enough flashes of the old Sepultura brilliance to suggest that great things are still to come."

 Nation and Roorback (2001–2005)

 Sepultura's eighth album, Nation (2001), sold poorly.
 It would be their last with Roadrunner Records.
 AllMusic gave the album 3 stars out of 5 and said, "As Green scrapes the lining of his vocal chords through the brash, impassioned tracks, he's singing about more than just 'one nation, Sepulnation'; he's suggesting something bigger, something worth shouting about and fighting for."
 In an interview, Derrick Green said, "Every song will be related to the idea of building this nation.
 We will have our own flags, our own anthem."
-Max Cavalera's last live show with Sepultura, Under a Pale Grey Sky, was released in 2002 by Roadrunner Records.
+Max Cavalera's final live show with Sepultura, Under a Pale Grey Sky, was released in 2002 as a live album by Roadrunner Records.

 After recording an EP of covers, Revolusongs (2002), the band released their ninth studio album, Roorback, in 2003.
 Despite receiving greater critical acclaim than its predecessors, sales remained low.
 It was their first album with SPV Records.
 AllMusic gave the album 4 stars out of 5 and said, "If there are still any lingering doubts about the Green/Sepultura match, 2003's excellent Roorback should put them to rest for good.
 Green is passionate and focused throughout the album — he has no problem going that extra mile — and the writing is consistently strong."
 In 2005, the band played in the annual Dubai Desert Rock Festival.
 In November of that year, a live double DVD/double CD, Live in São Paulo, was released.
 This was the first official live album by the band.